 You can add more tools and tech to your arsenal, but you’ll always need your smartphone.
 So, if it gets broken, look at a repair company like Mobile Computer Repair as soon as possible.
 You’ll use your phone to write notes or take pictures on the go.
 You’ll be able to reply to comments while you are out and use your social media apps to share updates.
 Your phone allows you to maintain contact with your audience wherever you are and whatever you are doing.

 Everyone needs Grammarly.
-It’s a simple tool that can sit in your toolbar, which checks all of your spelling and grammar.
+It’s a simple tool that can sit in your toolbar, and checks all of your spelling and grammar.
 It also looks at your word structure and choice, detects repeated words and offers more suitable replacements.
 The basic version is free and a must, even for those who think they are excellent writers.
 We all make small mistakes sometimes.